-A chainsaw makes your cutting work faster and easier.
-However, it is time to sharpen its blade when you feel you can’t cut as quickly as before.
-A dull or rough chainsaw can make work tiresome and lengthy.
-Sharpening a chainsaw blade can be a mystery for uninitiated amateurs, but it is not unjustly hard.
+A chainsaw helps you cut faster and more easily.
+However, when you notice that you can’t cut as quickly as before, it’s time to sharpen the blade.
+A dull or rough chainsaw can make work tiring and time-consuming.
+Sharpening a chainsaw blade may seem daunting to beginners, but it’s not as difficult as it seems.

 The Truth Behind Chainsaws Invention

-Before proceeding, it is interesting to know the fact: why were chainsaws invented?
+Before proceeding, it is interesting to know why were chainsaws invented.
 It could be scary and interesting for someone who doesn’t know about this.
-The first chainsaw was invented for use in childbirth.
+But let us reveal that the first chainsaw was invented for use in childbirth.
 It was tiny in size and operated manually.
 With time, it has modernized and is now used widely for cutting wood.

 Also Read: Mighty Carver